hyosung11/Launch-School/notes.md

 17:22 worked through some JavaScript Basics exercises.
 Time to make dinner.
 I wonder if I should disable some of these extensions?

 19:52 made dinner, went for bike ride with SungOh and did Easy 1 > Isn't it Odd? exercise.
 It was fun to figure out by researching the `Math.abs()` function

+21:52 submitted odd_numbers.js solution and looked at the other solutions.

+22:10 submitted even_numbers.js solution which was super similar to odd_numbers.js

+22:31 started How Big is the room with setup of readline-sync, but going to sleep now.